samblenny/fruit-jam-portable-midi-synth/README.md

 Important Configuration Notes:

-1. **CAUTION**: The default DAC volume level is set up for a line level output to use with a mixer, powered speaker, or other device with its own volume adjustment capability.
-To use headphones, you need to edit [code.py](code.py) to set a lower value for `dac.dac_volume` (see comments in source code).
+1. The default DAC volume level is set to a safe (low) volume for earbuds.
+To get a line level output to use with a mixer, powered speaker, or other device with its own volume adjustment capability, you need to edit [code.py](code.py) to set a higher value for `dac.dac_volume` (see comments in source code).

 2. To use this code with a **rev B** prototype board, you need to edit your